sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 ## Ownership

-Andreas Kater is the owner of this document.
+James King is the owner of this document.
 You can contact him on
-<andreas@dvelp.co.uk>.
+<james@dvelp.co.uk>.